 The “airport hazard overlay area” includes those lands within the airport approach areas and the airport traffic pattern area (see Map L-3).
 These lands are directly within the immediate sphere of influence of the Olympia Airport, both in terms of immediate operations and long-range development plans.

 The airport hazard overlay area should be characterized by land uses that are compatible with an airport or its activities.
-Such land uses outside the Urban Growth Area include agriculture, open space oriented recreation and low intensity residential (densities of 1 dwelling unit per 2 acres or lower densities).
+Such land uses outside the Urban Growth Area include agriculture, open space oriented recreation, low intensity residential (densities of 1 dwelling unit per 2 acres or lower), and low intensity commercial.
 High to moderate levels of noise will occur and, therefore, land uses compatible with such noise impacts are encouraged in airport areas.
 Uses that require tall structures, which produce extensive visual pollution through smoke, glare or dust and which may create hazards for low overflying aircraft are incompatible with the airport area.

 2. Guidelines for Development in Airport Hazard Overlay Areas